-The Cadillac Extension Project comprises 39 mining claims covering an area of approximately 2,235 hectares located approximately 100 km east of the municipality of Senneterre.
+The 100% owned Cadillac Extension Project comprises 72 mining claims covering an area of approximately 3,550 hectares located approximately 100 km east of the municipality of Senneterre.
 The project is accessible year-round via a well-developed forest road network.

 This project, with potential for volcanogenic massive sulfide (VMS) mineralization, was discovered in 1991 by Cominco Ltd. and has shown very promising historical drilling results: